 The “D” on the cap that hides a face of a dude wearing headphones.
 We found this crafty Sharpie marker illustration on a stickie in Tokyo, Japan.

+This billboard advertisement for Absolut, the Swedish vodka brand in NoHo, in downtown New York City, is striking for a couple of reasons.
 One is that billboard champions the photography by announcing the “collaboration” of the model and photographer for the ad.
-This is in line with Absolut’s long-standing tradition of supporting, promoting, sponsoring and co-opting art.
+This is in line with Absolut’s long-standing tradition

 Here’s a much closer view of the ground in Tokyo: A curving street line in the fashionable Naka-Meguro neighborhood.
 You can see the exact spot where this photo was taken via this Google Maps link.